hashicorp/terraform-provider-azurerm/website/docs/r/servicebus_subscription.html.markdown

 ### ISO8601 Format

 Some arguments for this resource are required in the TimeSpan format which is used to represent a length of time.
 Azure uses ISO 8601 as the supported format and it is documented here: [Azure REST - Subscriptions - Create Or Update](https://docs.microsoft.com/en-us/rest/api/servicebus/subscriptions/createorupdate#request-body).

+#### Examples:

+1. 3 Days

+    "P3D" or
-Example value: "P3DT0H0M0.0S" (for 3days)
+    "P3DT0H0M0.0S"

+1. 7 Days 6 Hours

+    "P7DT6H"

+1. 9 Days 12 hours 30 minutes 10 seconds

+    "P9DT12H30M10S"

+1. 5 minutes

+    "PT5M"

 ## Attributes Reference